MileHacker Logo

 Helpful Tip

-Create a digital folder on your phone or cloud storage with copies of your passport, visa, flight tickets, hotel reservations, and emergency contacts.
-This provides a backup if physical documents are lost.
+Create a digital folder on your phone or cloud storage with copies of your passport, visa, airline tickets, reserving a hotel room, and emergency contacts.
+This gives a backup if physical documents are lost.